Ayaya-Team/Ayaya-Bot/README.md

 Q: Why did you not use an image API for the gifs?
 A: I am very strict and selective with the gifs I use, so I preferred to have a database of selected gifs.

+Q: Why do I get a message in the console saying `None of the bot list tokens were found.
+The stats posting thread won't be started.`?
+A: This is related with the code the bot has that was used to post statistics on bot lists.
+This code is useless now and may be removed in the future.